tataraba/simplesite/docs/03_Chapter_3.md

 That response can be wrapped up in the template "context" and sent to the user.

 > Note: Even if you're a little unclear on all the gibberish above, don't distress.
-The main takeaway is this.
-A user makes a request that gets sent to your web app; your app makes a database call based on that request; the response from the database gets sent back to your templates; the templates render the response for the user.
+Just try to picture the "workflow" of a web request: A user makes a request (i.e., clicks a link) that gets sent to your web app; your app makes a database call based on that request; the response from the database gets sent back to your templates; the templates render the response for the user.

-### tinydb
+### TinyDB

-The tinydb library provides a tiny, document-oriented database that is stored locally (similar to sqlite).
+The TinyDB library provides a tiny, document-oriented database that is stored locally (similar to sqlite).

 It is being used here to simulate a database layer without the need of an external server or any other PyPI dependency.
 But mostly, since the storage layer is document-based and represented as a Python `dict` object, Python developers will already have familiarity with the database responses.

 The API is already very easy to understand.
 However, I've created a new module (`crud.py`) that contains a thin wrapper class (`CRUD`).
-This class allows you to perform some simple commands:
+This class allows you to perform some basic commands:

 - `all_items()` - return a lits of all items in the database (a `list` of `dict` items)
 - `find(key, value)` - find an exact match of the `key` field with the `value`
 - `search(key, value)` - begin a search of the `key` field, and return all items that contain part of the `value`
 - `get_random_item()` - returns one random item from the database

 Note that there aren't any write operations (as of now), but they could easily be added if needed.
-The operations listed above are the ones used in Chapter 4.
+The operations listed above are used in [Chapter 4](https://github.com/tataraba/simplesite/blob/main/docs/04_Chapter_4.md).

 ### Getting Ready

 First things first.
-Install the tinydb library from PyPI.
+Install the TinyDB library from PyPI.

 ```
 python -m pip install tinydb
 ```

-> Note: Remember to update your requirements.txt file.
+> Note: Obligatory reminder that you only need to install if you're following along from scratch.

 In your project root, create a new directory called `data`.
-This is where your tinydb database file will live.
+This is where your TinyDB database file will live.

 Add `DATA_DIR` to your config file and point it to this new `data` directory.

 Create `crud.py` within your `app` directory, which will contain the basic helper class listed above.

-Lastly, we need some data to use in the next Chapter.
-If you want to follow along, it's best to use the data in this repo, containing two tables ("artist_info" and "artist_details").
+Lastly, we need some data to use in the next chapter.
+If you want to follow along, it's best to use the data in this repo.
+Note tha TinyDB uses `JSON` as its storage type.

+Copy the `data.json` file to your local environment.
+The file contains two "tables" ("artist_info" and "artist_details") which I'll reference later.

 If you have experience creating your own ORM/ODM layer and want to work with your own data, you can choose to do that as well, but you'll have to follow in parallel in the next chapter.

-> Note: I totally recommend using your own database layer!
+> Note: I totally recommend using your own database layer if you're comfortable with it!
 The idea remains the same.
 Make a database call, return the objects back to the template.
 For example, if your database call returns a Pydantic model, you can pass that object to the template, and then access the value of the model attributes from within the template.

 ### Data